krouskystepan/Twitch_Prediction_Overlay/README.md

 This project allows integration with Twitch's prediction system using WebSockets.
 It listens to prediction events on Twitch and provides an API to interact with them.
 It's built with TypeScript and Express.js.

+You can watch a basic showcase of the current project [here](https://www.youtube.com/watch?v=vebrzaPPwVA).

 ## Features

 - WebSocket integration with Twitch to listen to prediction events (`channel.prediction.begin`, `channel.prediction.lock`, `channel.prediction.end`).